Sign up

 Review Core Concepts with a Focused Plan

-Since the test consists of a wide range of topics, focus on reviewing key areas such as regulation of gene expression, cellular biology, and morphogenesis.
-Break down your study sessions by topics covered on the GRE.
-For example, dedicate time to understanding cellular structure, organismal biology, and laboratory and field situations that might appear on the test.
+Essentially, it may be helpful to break down your study sessions by subject area, as covered on the GRE.
+For example, you may spend a study session understanding cellular structure, organismal biology, and laboratory and field context that may appear on the test.

 Practice with Real Test Conditions